ireaneus/CDI/PersonalStatement.md

   - *Romans 5:1* – "Having been justified by faith, we have peace with God."
   - *Ephesians 2:8-9* – "By grace you have been saved through faith."
   - *John 14:6* – "I am the way, the truth, and the life."
-  - *1 Corinthians 10:31* – "Do all to the glory of God."

-### **Purpose of Man**
-I believe that the **chief end of man** is to glorify God and enjoy Him forever.
-My ultimate purpose in life is to worship, serve, and honor God in everything I do, finding my deepest joy in Him.
-- **Scripture References**:
-  - *1 Corinthians 10:31* – "Whatever you do, do all to the glory of God."
+  - *1 Corinthians 10:31* – "Whether, then, you eat or drink or whatever you do, do all to the glory of God."
-  - *Psalm 73:25-26* – "Whom have I in heaven but You?"
-  - *Romans 11:36* – "For from Him and through Him and to Him are all things."

 ---